Lamby777/PETS-G/README.md

 There are 2 quickstart scripts in `pets-lib` for my CLI text editor bois.
 The `run` script just opens the main scene with whatever arguments you give.
 The `battle` one similarly just opens the battle scene.
-This is pretty nice for testing purposes, but I think hot reloading GDExtension Rust libraries might have support now...?
-(Not entirely sure...
-I changed a string once and it updated on next startup, but idk about entire classes/nodes.
-Those probably need restarts.)
+This is pretty nice for testing purposes, but don't worry about reloading each time...
+Hot reloads are now supported.

 Refer to
 [this wiki page](https://docs.godotengine.org/en/stable/tutorials/editor/command_line_tutorial.html)